fooloomanzoo/number-input/README.md

 <span>using currencies: </span><number-input min="0" step="0.01" always-sign start-at="1000" default="1000" use-grouping number-style="currency" currency="EUR"></number-input><br>
 <span>as integer: </span><integer-input min="-150" step="15" max="300" default="15"></integer-input>
 ```

+### Styling
+Have a look at [input-picker-pattern#input-shared-style](https://github.com/fooloomanzoo/input-picker-pattern#input-shared-style) to see how to style the element.

 ### Installation
 ```